beto-rodriguez/SuperXml/README.md

 it should support all kind of types, enums, classes, all elements and commands can be nested with no problem.
 #Performance
-to run the next bock of code takes 300ms aprox. the ForEach command should perfmorm slower than a simple injection since it creates a copy form the current scope 150 times (in this case)
+to run the next bock of code takes 300ms aprox. the ForEach command should perform slower than a simple injection since it creates a copy form the current scope 150 times (in this case)
 ```
 //i is an array of 150 integer numbers;
 var compiler = new Compiler()